v-novaltd/LCEVCdec/docs/building_windows.md

 These intstructions assume that the Conan installation has it's default configuration, with the remote 'conancenter' enabled.
 If there is an existing configuration, that can be isolated by setting the CONAN_USER_HOME environment variable.

-From the CMD prompt used for building, with `LCEVCdec` as the current directory:
+From the command prompt used for building, with `LCEVCdec` as the current directory:

 ```shell
 mkdir _conan_home